Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Luke 10

 Summary.
-In this chapter, the Lord Jesus Himself has shown the way of the true followers and how they should behave with people.
+In this chapter, the Lord Jesus Himself shows the way for the true followers and how they should behave with people.
 Luke 10:1-16.
-Jesus sends out the seventy-two disciples to spread the news that the Lord is coming now.
-These seventy-two disciples have different duties than the twelve Apostles; the Lord sent them ahead following His direction of travel to proclaim, "the kingdom of God has come near to you".
+The Lord Jesus sends out the seventy-two disciples to spread the news that the Lord is coming now.
+These seventy-two disciples have different duties than the twelve Apostles; the Lord sent them ahead following His direction of travel to proclaim that “the kingdom of God has come near to you.”
 Luke 10:17-20.
 The return of the seventy-two and their report about their successful mission.
-The disciples' authority and power were all done in Jesus' name.
+The disciples’ authority and power were all done in the Lord Jesus’ name.
 Luke 10:21-24.
-Jesus rejoices in the Holy Spirit and gives thanks to the Father because all thingshave been delivered unto Him, souls believe in Him, and power and authority are given to those that work under His name.
+The Lord Jesus rejoices in the Holy Spirit and thanks the Father because all things have been delivered unto Him: souls believe in Him, and power and authority are given to those who work under His name.
 Luke 10:25-37.
-A lawyer comes to test the Lord Jesus with a question about the eternal life.
-In His answer, the Lord teaches that riches and position of this earth do not guarantee us a place in heaven.
+A lawyer comes to test the Lord Jesus with a question about eternal life.
+In His answer, the Lord teaches that riches and position on this earth do not guarantee us a place in heaven.
 He gives the parable of the Good Samaritan and teaches who is our neighbor and what it means to love our neighbor as the Bible commands.
 Luke 10:38-42.
-Martha and Mary serve the Lord; one likes to do work while serving and the other likes to stay put and listen to the Lord.
-Both actions of these two women are pleasing to the Lord.
-Both servings come as one in pleasing the Lord, equal amount and value for both actions.
+Martha and Mary serve the Lord; one likes to do the work of serving, and the other likes to stay put and listen to the Lord.
+Both of these women’s actions are pleasing to the Lord.
+Both servings come as one in pleasing the Lord, with equal amount and value for both actions.

 [1] And after this the Lord appointed seventy-two others and sent them in two and two before Himself, into every town and place, where He Himself was about to go.

 Comments Luke 10:1 "And after this".
-The event of sending the 72 disciples is a completely separate event to the event of sending the twelve apostles described in Luke 9:1-5, where the Lord called the twelve apostles together and sent them out to preach the kingdom of God and to heal the sick.
-The sending of the 72 disciples took place after the sending of the twelve apostles and after the transfiguration described in Luke 9:28-36.
+The event of sending the seventy-two disciples is entirely separate from the event of sending the twelve apostles described in Luke 9:1-5, where the Lord called the twelve apostles together and sent them out to preach the kingdom of God and heal the sick.
+The sending of the seventy-two disciples took place after the sending of the twelve apostles and after the transfiguration described in Luke 9:28-36.

-Q: Were the twelve apostles sent as well during this time and were they included in the 72 number, or were all these other disciples that the Lord sent out?
-A: Look at the verse itself, "seventy-two others", so the 72 number does not include the twelve apostles.
-These 72 disciples are people that continued to follow the Lord for a period of time and had faith and trust in the beloved Son of God.
-The faith and trust developed in them as they continued to follow and listen to His teaching.
+Q: Were the twelve apostles also sent during this time, and were they included in the seventy-two or were all these other disciples that the Lord sent out?
+A: Look at the verse itself saying, “seventy-two others,” so the seventy-two number does not include the twelve apostles.
+These seventy-two disciples were people who continued to follow the Lord for some time and had faith and trust in the beloved Son of God.
+They developed faith and trust in the Lord Jesus as they continued to follow and listen to His teaching.

-"sent them in two and two before Himself, into every town and place ...".
-These 72 disciples will go out and spread the news that the Lord is coming now.
+“Sent them in two and two before Himself, into every town and place …” These seventy-two disciples would go out and spread the news that the Lord was coming now.
 The Lord sent them ahead, following His direction of travel.

 [2] And He said to them, The harvest indeed plentiful, but the laborers are few; pray you earnestly therefore to the Lord of the harvest, that He might send out laborers into His harvest.

 Comments Luke 10:2 See Comments Matthew 9:37-38.
-This saying in Luke 10:2 is given in a different context than the saying in Matthew 9:37-38, but the meaning is the same.
+The saying in Luke 10:2 is given in a different context than the saying in Matthew 9:37-38, but the meaning is the same.

 [3] Go; behold, I send you out as lambs in the midst of wolves.

-Comments Luke 10:3 In this verse, the Lord wants to tell all true believers that when you are among the unbelievers, behave as the Lord of life teaches you.
-Use the Bible in dealing with unbelievers, and that will stir them to curiosity in their minds, and they will try to find what you are talking about, and you will lead some of them that the Lord calls to be believers as you are.
+Comments Luke 10:3 In this verse, the Lord wants to tell all true believers that when you are among the unbelievers, behave as the Lord of Life teaches you.
+Use the Bible when dealing with unbelievers, and that will stir curiosity in their minds.
+Then they will try to find what you are talking about, and you will lead some of them that the Lord calls to be believers as you are.

 [4] Carry no moneybag, no sack, no sandals; and greet no one on the way.

-"Carry no moneybag, no sack, no sandals".
-When the Lord has told the disciples to not take these items, it will make all disciples think again what they are working for.
+“Carry no moneybag, no sack, no sandals.”
+When the Lord has told the disciples not to take these items, it will make all disciples think again about what they are working for.
 Do not take valuable things, and do not think about gaining valuable things later; that was the main reason the Lord commanded them not to take these items.

-"and greet no one on the way".
-Also, the reason for telling them not to greet anyone, was because when you greet someone, the conversation will come, and they were not ready yet to tell why they are following the Lord Jesus and doing the work for Him.
-At this point in time, they need to separate themselves.
-These are not the same as the twelve.
-These 72 are different disciples and they were called to serve the Lord and announce to people that "the kingdom of God has come near to you".
+“And greet no one on the way.”
+Also, the reason for telling them not to greet anyone was because when you greet someone, the conversation would come, and they were not ready yet to tell why they were following the Lord Jesus and doing the work for Him.
+At this point in time, they needed to separate themselves.
+These were not the same as the Twelve.
+These seventy-two were different disciples, and they were called to serve the Lord and announce to people that “the kingdom of God has come near to you.”

 [5] And into which house you enter, first say, Peace to this house.